odajay/frontend-nanodegree-arcade-game/README.md

 * Download all the files from the repository and open index.html to play
 * Your goal is to collect the rubies and obtain the best score as possible.
 * Beware!
-If you touch one of the Beetle, your score is reseted.
+If you touch one of the Beetle, your score is reset.
 * Move the keyboard directional arrows (up/down/left/right) in order to move your player.

 #Extra